asvd/helios-kernel/README.md

-### How to use Kernel-compatible modules with existing project
+### How to use Kernel-compatible modules with an existing project

 1. Download the Helios Kernel distribution [here](http://localhost) and unpack it somwhere